Privacy Statement

 • Article 6(1)(d) of the GDPR for the processing of personal data necessary to protect the vital interests of the data subject or another natural person.

-3. Type, scope and purpose
+3. Nature, scope and purpose of the processing of personal data

-4. Job applications
+6. Job applications

 We process personal data about applicants to the extent that it is necessary for assessing their suitability for an employment relationship or for the subsequent performance of an employment contract.
 The necessary personal data results in particular from the information requested, for example in the context of a job advertisement.
 We also process personal data that applicants voluntarily provide or publish, in particular as part of cover letters, CVs and other application documents as well as online profiles.